 - Due to COVID-19, the water fountains inside the building are not available.

 - The Museum Store is open during regular museum hours.

 We appreciate you taking precautions while visiting this museum to protect other visitors and staff.
-While the San Mateo County Historical Association has observed the necessary protocols and procedures, we recognize that an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 You will be visiting at your own risk and should use your judgment as to whether you are comfortable being in a public space.